-We have two Thatsit arriving in the next few days, in natural wood and Black Fame wool upholstery.
+** Two in stock for immediate despatch** in natural wood and Black Fame wool upholstery.

 These are in short supply and have a long lead time.
-These two can be despatched to any mainland UK address the day they arrive.
+These two can be despatched to any mainland UK address.

-Blending the simplicity of Peter Opsviks original kneeling chair with support and adjustability, Vairer’s Thatsit is the ultimate kneeling chair.
+Blending the simplicity of Peter Opsviks original kneeling chair with support and adjustability, Varier’s Thatsit is the ultimate kneeling chair.

 With its concave backrest and curved wooden runners, Thatsit creates balance in all postures.
 Whether at home or in the office, Thatsit is an ideal work chair and is designed for seamless transitions between different positions.
 The chair invites you to lean in when focusing on a task or lean back when contemplating your next great idea.
 Thatsit is adjustable, allowing you to find the setting that best supports you.

 Acting as an advancement on the iconic Variable, Thatsit features a wider seat, a backrest, adjustable in both height and depth, in addition to adjustable shin rests.
 The characteristic winged back is a perfect spot to rest your elbow or turn all the way around and lean your torso against it for variation and new perspectives.

 Thatsit is available in a natural or black finish, and a wide range of upholstery fabrics and colors.
 The wooden runners are made from layers of beech and ash plywood, which are laminated and given their characteristic shape through the application of heat and pressure.
 This traditional wood-working technique allows for extreme shapes that endure continuous pressure.
 The seat, back- and shin rests are moulded to provide optimal comfort.
 Ensuring a seating experience that is both supportive and dynamic.